-If you want to make an impact with your life, you’ve got to do one thing: You’ve got to get control of your time.
+If you want to make an impact with your life, you’ve got to do one thing: Get control of your time.
 Your time is your life.
-If you don’t learn to manage your time, you won’t go very far in life.
+If you don’t learn to manage your time, you’ll limit the legacy of your life.

 Ephesians 5:15-17 says, “Be very careful how you live.
 Do not live like those who are not wise.
 Live wisely.
 I mean that you should use every chance you have for doing good, because these are evil times.
 So do not be foolish with your lives.
 But learn what the Lord wants you to do” (ICB).

 We all have the same amount of time every week: 168 hours.
 It’s what you do with it that counts!
-You only have a certain number of days you’ve been allotted in this world, and if you blow them, you’ve blown it!
+You’ve only been allotted a certain number of days in this world, and if you waste them, you’ve blown it!
 If you waste time, you’re wasting your life.
-If you kill time, you’re committing suicide.
 Your time is your life.
 You have to stop and ask, “Is this the best use of my time?
 Is this the best use of my life?”

 You don’t have time for everything.
 The good news is that God doesn’t expect you to do everything.
 So don’t feel guilty about it!
 There are only a few things worth doing in the first place.

 Don’t waste your life.
 Don’t settle for second best.
 Don’t go through life just existing.
 You were not created to just coast.
 God made you for a mission and a purpose.
-That starts by asking the question, “Is what I’m doing the best use of my life?”
+That starts by asking, “Is what I’m doing the best use of my life?”

 Talk It Over

-- What are the things that take up most of your time?
+What things take up most of your time?

-- How are those things helping you fulfill your mission in life?
+How much are those things helping you fulfill your mission in life?

-- What do you need to change in your schedule and priorities so that you can get more rest?
+What can you change in your schedule and priorities so that you can get more rest?